daniloceano/lorenz_phase_space/README.md

 ## Usage

-Import the LorenzPhaseSpace class from LPS.py and initialize it with your data.
-Here's a basic example:
+# Simple Example with Zoom Disabled

+This example demonstrates using the Lorenz Phase Space visualization tool for a single dataset.

 ```
 from LPS import LorenzPhaseSpace
 import pandas as pd
+import matplotlib.pyplot as plt

 # Load your data
 data = pd.read_csv('your_data.csv')

-# Initialize the Lorenz Phase Space plotter without directly passing the data
+# Initialize the Lorenz Phase Space plotter without zoom
-lps = LorenzPhaseSpace(
+lps = LorenzPhaseSpace(LPS_type='mixed', zoom=False)
-    LPS_type='mixed',  # Choose from 'mixed', 'baroclinic', 'barotropic'
-    zoom=True  # Enable zoom for detailed analysis
-)

-# Prepare the plot environment
-lps.create_lps_plot()

 # Plot your data
 lps.plot_data(